 It’s against most state mental health license boards to offer incentives of any kind for referring therapy clients.
 Avoid this marketing strategy.

 3. Finally, Running Contests or Promotions

 This will work if you decide to develop items 19-21 above, but doesn’t work for marketing your therapy practice to prospective clients.
-Giveaways, photo contests on social media, or other incentives will attract new followers and generate leads and can work for your online webinars, courses and communities, but is a total no-go for therapy clients.
+Giveaways, photo contests on social media, or other incentives will attract new followers and generate leads and can work for your online webinars, courses, and communities, but are a total no-go for therapy clients.